Clark County substitute teachers protest over payroll issues

 In addition to the payroll issue, substitutes have been organizing around a campaign for better pay and benefits since December.

-He added that the district’s reliance of substitutes in long-term vacancy positions saves the district tens of millions of dollars per year, but creates a shortage of substitutes available for daily work which affects full-time teachers as well.
+He added that the district’s reliance on substitutes in long-term vacancy positions saves it tens of millions of dollars per year but creates a shortage of substitutes available for daily work, which affects full-time teachers as well.

 “CCSD simply does not prioritize giving substitute teachers a livable wage,” Valenzuela said.